sybrew/the-seo-framework/readme.txt

 TODO do something nicer with interpret_status_to_symbol() TODO add media handler to auto-fill the input data for tooltip dynamically (tooltip-text="<img src=src style=max-width:200;max-height:200/>")

-TODO https://github.com/sybrew/The-SEO-Framework-Extension-Manager/issues/14 "on a custom post type archive, TSF outputs structured data of the first post in the list."

 TODO transform .rtl css from simple files to a single file, like post.css' `.tsf-social-image-buttons{}`.

 **Detailed log:**